JacobPercy/Translator/README.md

 ## Quick note:

 This really isn't thank useful as google translate has the same functionality as this but is faster and more accesable.
 One of the main reasons this is even a public thing is so I can share it to people easier and I kind of just didn't want to put this whole "README" to waste so here you go.

+Also its not finished so keep that in mind.
+Thanks.